Fatiri/fat/README.md

 ## Installation
 To install FAT, you need to install Go and set your Go workspace first.
-To install Gin package, you need to install Go and set your Go workspace first.
+You need to install Go and set your Go workspace first.

-1. The first need [Go](https://golang.org/) installed (**version 1.13+ is required**), then you can use the below Go command to install Gin.
+1. The first need [Go](https://golang.org/) installed (**version 1.16+ is required**), then you can use the below Go command to install Gin.

 ```sh
 $ go mod init